Accidentally Gave Baby Double Dose of Gas Drops | What To Do!

 Baby Gas Drops Side Effects

-Though side effects are rare, your baby can experience loose stool when using gas drops.
 If your child has a major allergic reaction that leads to breathing problems, swollen lips, or a rash, get medical help, though this is very unlikely to happen.

 Baby Gas Drops Active Ingredient

-The active ingredient in baby gas drops is simethicone.
-Considered an anti-foaming agent, it helps break up gas bubbles that keep your child in pain.
+Simethicone is considered an anti-foaming agent, which helps break up gas bubbles that keep your child in pain.

 Baby Gas Drops Dosage

-Your doctor may give you specific directions on how often to use gas drops for your child.
 However, if you are simply using them on your own, you should follow the dosage directions that come with the drops.

-Most recommend not using more than 12 doses in a 24-hour period.
 Use the cup or dropper provided to measure the correct dose each time you need to use the drops.

 Perhaps keep a pen and paper beside the drops so that you can record exactly when you dosed your baby and avoid accidentally giving too much.

-When Should I Give My Baby Gas Drops?
+When To Give Your Baby Gas Drops

-When you notice your child is having gas pain, you can give him gas drops.
 Some parents even offer gas drops to their baby before a feeding to try to alleviate problems before they start.

 However, many parents wait until after a feeding.
 This helps them know for sure their child has gas so they don’t give them drops unnecessarily.

-Do You Give Gas Drops Before or After Feeding?
+Gas Drops Before or After Feeding

 You can give gas drops before or after feeding unless your doctor has given you specific instructions on when they should be given.

-Do Baby Gas Drops Work Instantly?
+How Quickly Baby Gas Drops Work

 Gas drops work within minutes in most cases, so your baby won’t have to suffer through gas pain for long.